When Is the Best Time

 Our unique Ultimate Guide to 'The Wave'.
 Covering everything from winning the lottery, weather to insider tips:

 Everything from the above infographic can also be found in the text below, as well as additional tips at the bottom.
-This is a complete guide which received a major update in 2018.
-That means all information is up-to-date for the year 2019 and even 2020.
+All information is up-to-date for the year 2019 and even 2020.
 In addition, it will be extended on a regular basis for major changes.

 - Permit: You are not allowed to hike 'The Wave' without a permit.
 Rangers patrol the area.
 They carry a list of names with permit numbers.
 If you're caught without a permit, you'll have to pay a fine up to 1200 USD.